-Tech Prep - This course is for students who are interested in natural resources and conservation.
+This course is for students who are interested in natural resources and conservation.
 Areas of study include pollution, wildlife management, conservation techniques, forestry and energy uses.

-ANIMAL SCIENCE - 72112
+ANIMAL SCIENCE - 72112 Prerequisite: None Available 2018-19 Grades: 10-12

-Prerequisite: None

-Available 2014-15

-Grades: 10-12 Length: 1 semester

 This class is an introduction to the livestock industry, livestock evaluation, and management of livestock enterprises, nutrition, and livestock markets, records and record keeping.